missginski/infinite-site/_posts/2018-03-31-wheeland-brothers.md

 "Like You Do" by Wheeland Brothers featured on Hawaii 5-0!

-Their entire album Muchos Mahalos was mixed and mastered here at Infinite Studios [Infinite Studios](http://localhost:4000.html)
+Their entire album Muchos Mahalos was mixed and mastered here at  [Infinite Studios](http://localhost:4000.html)